Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

+\textbf{Advantages:} The gradient-based method combines supernet training and architecture searching, which is more effective than the path-based method and achieves great performance on a large-scale dataset.

+\textbf{Disadvantages:} There are three disadvantages of the gradient-based method: (1) Huge memory: The gradient-based methods always suffer from large memory because of the joint optimization which not only trains a supernet but also searches for the architectures.
+(2) Low generalization: The architecture search by radient-based method cannot perform as well as the dataset used in the search on other datasets.
+(3) Performance collapse: The gradient-based methods, e.g., DARTS, tend to accumulate parameter-free operations (i.e., skip connection) which lead to rapid gradient descent~\cite{arber2020understanding,chu2020darts}.
+However, learnable operations such as convolution are the better choice for improving the expression ability of DNNs.
+As mentioned above, existing works can only alleviate these problems but cannot address them.

 In summary, the one-shot method can largely reduce the computational time by only training one supernet.
-However, the path-based method may experience the phenomenon of multi-path forgetting, and the gradient-based method faces the problem of performance collapse.
+However, the path-based methods experience the phenomenon of multi-path forgetting, and the gradient-based method faces the problem of performance collapse.
 These problems may lead to inaccurate ranking.
 Hence, the one-shot method may fail to reflect the true ranking of architectures.
-This also affects the performance of the discovered architecture in NAS.
-The evidence is that the architecture searched by the one-shot method performs sometimes worse than those discovered by the random search strategy~\cite{yang2019evaluation}.
+This also affects the performance of the discovered architecture.
+The evidence is that the architecture searched by the one-shot method performs sometimes worse than those discovered by random search~\cite{yang2019evaluation}.